-The KW German Shepherd Club members are involved in a multitude of working and sporting venues which include obedience, scent detection, herding, agility, lure coursing, sledding, Schutzhund, PSA, tracking, disc dog, basic household manners and so much more.
+The KW German Shepherd Club members are involved in a multitude of working and sporting venues which include obedience, scent detection, herding, agility, lure coursing, sledding, Schutzhund/IPO, tracking, basic household manners and so much more.

 Temperament Test Fall 2016

 KW German Shepherd Club worked as a group in preparation for a temperament test held on Nov 13, 2016 at London Schutzhund club.
 All dogs from our club who entered the temperament test passed.
-Temperament Test focuses on and measures different aspects of temperament such as stability, shyness, aggressiveness, and friendliness as well as the dog’s instinct for protectiveness towards its handler and/or self-preservation in the face of a threat.
-The test simulates a casual walk through a park or neighborhood where everyday life situations are encountered.
-During this walk, the dog experiences visual, auditory and tactile stimuli.
-Neutral, friendly and threatening situations are encountered, calling into play the dog’s ability to distinguish between non-threatening situations and those calling for watchful and protective reactions.
-The dogs are compared to the breed standard and the types of training are also factors taken into consideration.
+Temperament Test focuses on different aspects of temperament such as stability, shyness, aggressiveness, and friendliness as well as the dog’s instinct for protectiveness towards its handler and/or self-preservation in the face of a threat.
+The dogs are compared to their breed standard and the types of training are also factors taken into consideration.

 Participants include; Zefra, Carly, Madison, Zulu, Cayla and Jaxx

 Dock diving - Lessons before the event Summer 2016

 Before the dock diving event we had a lesson session with the trainer at K9 fun zone.
 We were all very impressed with their skill at reading the dog and know how to help each one succeed.
 Each dog in the lessons jumped off the dock.